 During my trip, I had an unexpected visit from a good friend I met in Tenerife.
 She’s been a full-time nomad for years.
-That means she travels the world just like me, but unlike me, she doesn’t have a fixed home base to return to regularly.
-I know from our conversations that she sometimes wishes she had one, but she can hardly find any places where she doesn’t eventually feel like “the walls are closing in on her.”
+That means she travels the world just like me, but unlike me, she doesn’t have a fixed home base to which she returns regularly.
+I know from our conversations that she sometimes wishes she had one, but she can hardly find any places where she doesn’t eventually feel “cooped in.”
 Or maybe all that traveling has simply made her addicted to the next adventure?
 You’d probably have to ask her that yourself.

 So there she was in Cape Town, and, as always, full of energy.
 I think she did more different things in just under two weeks than I did in two months.
-While I go through life at a much slower pace, her energy levels are often too high for her to keep up.
+While I go through life at a much more relaxed pace, she often doesn’t have enough battery power to keep up with all her energy.
 Even though we know our energy levels couldn’t be more different, whenever we see each other, it’s always as if we’ve known each other forever.
 That’s surely also because we push each other or, conversely, help each other slow down.
 So I had no reservations when we agreed to spend a day touring outside the city.
 Our route first took us along Chapman’s Peak Drive, which is considered one of the most beautiful coastal roads in the world.
 No wonder there’s now a toll here.
 But you’re happy to pay it given the view.
 Especially since the alternative route can take two to three times as long, depending on the time of day.
 After all, we don’t have time to waste.

 During the roughly 1.5-hour drive, my companion can barely hide her excitement.
 In fact, she doesn’t even try.
 How could she?
 After all, our next stop is Boulders Beach.
 Anyone who’s ever been to Cape Town knows that it’s home to what is probably the largest penguin colony in the Cape.
 And how could it be any other way?
 My friend is also great at channeling her energy into obsessions with all kinds of animals.
 When we arrive at Boulders Beach, we’re almost the only ones there.
 And one thing is certain: this place is truly teeming with penguins.

 A sign warns you to check under your car before backing out of a parking spot.
 So they really are everywhere.
-This penguin wonderland is shared with an animal called a “schliefer,” a wild mix of guinea pig, rabbit, and marmot.
-As expected, a walk that would take about 15 minutes of my time (five minutes of hers) ends up taking us about 30–45 minutes.
+We share this penguin wonderland with an animal called a “schliefer,” a wild mix of guinea pig, rabbit, and marmot.
+As expected, a walk that would take me about 15 minutes (five minutes for her) ends up taking us about 30–45 minutes.
 As an experienced safari enthusiast, my companion naturally has her SLR camera in tow.
 I’ve only ever seen a projectile like that in soccer.
 Every animal is meticulously captured with it.
 In photos and video.
-I think the time invested will pay off for me later, and I wait patiently until even the last beast is in the frame.
+I figure the time invested will pay off for me later, so I wait patiently until even the last critter is in the bag.

 45 minutes later, we arrive at a beach.
 It was an insider tip from my friend to save on the entrance fee to the big penguin colony.
 And after all, none of us have money to burn.
 So we hop over hill and dale in search of them.
-Not a penguin in sight, far and wide.
-On the last “hop,” I feel a sharp pain shoot through my lower back—and it really stings.
+Not a penguin in sight.
+On the last “hop,” I feel a sharp pain shoot through my lower back—and it really stung.
 The witch has struck again—and I don’t mean my companion.

 Stay calm.